wjakob/nanobind/docs/ndarray.rst

-Note that shape and order annotations like :cpp:class:`nb::shape <shape>` and :cpp:class:`nb::c_contig <c_contig>` enter into the docstring, but nanobind won’t spend time on additional checks.
+Note that shape and order annotations like :cpp:class:`nb::shape <shape>` and :cpp:class:`nb::c_contig <c_contig>` enter into the docstring, but nanobind won't spend time on additional checks.
 It trusts that your method returns what it declares.
 Furthermore, non-CPU ndarrays must be explicitly indicate the device type and device ID using special parameters of the :cpp:func:`ndarray()
 <ndarray::ndarray()>` constructor shown below.
 Device types indicated via